Chapter 5 - Playing the Game

 DIVERT

-Make a PERSONALITY roll, as your hero attempts to cause a diversion.
+Make a PRC-contested PERSONALITY roll, as your hero attempts to cause a diversion.
 Any creature that has less successes than you takes a penalty to any PERCEPTION rolls made to perceive anything other than your hero.

 DODGE